Mets work more magic, rally past Nats 4-3 for 8th win in row

+Hard to imagine a few weeks back, but this fervor in Flushing is making waves across the National League.

+“We have all the confidence in the world right now with us,” Davis said.
+“But some things that we’re doing right now, we’re surprising ourselves.”

-NEW YORK (AP) — Luis Guillorme picked a perfect time for his first big league homer — a tying shot leading off the eighth — J.D.
-Davis added a go-ahead sacrifice fly and the New York Mets worked their magic again, beating the Washington Nationals 4-3 Saturday night for their eighth straight victory.
+Guillorme picked a perfect time for his first big league homer — a tying shot to start the eighth — Davis added a go-ahead sacrifice fly a few batters later and New York worked its magic again, beating the Nationals 4-3 Saturday night for its season-best eighth straight victory.

 The Mets have won 15 of 16 and are on their best roll since a 16-1 run in 1990.
-They pulled within a half-game of Washington for the first NL wild card and will try for a three-game sweep Sunday.
+They pulled within a half-game of Washington for the first wild card and will try for a three-game sweep Sunday — just a month after having the second-worst record in the entire NL.

+They did it by beating Washington’s bullpen for the second consecutive night.

-Juan Soto put Washington ahead 3-2 with his second home run of the game in the eighth inning, but Guillorme — a backup infielder — countered against Fernando Rodney with his first connection in the bottom of the inning.
-Guillorme entered with a .192 average in 56 major league games.
+Juan Soto put the Nats ahead 3-2 with his second home run of the game in the eighth inning, but Guillorme countered with a pinch-hit, no-doubter off Fernando Rodney in the bottom of the inning.
+Guillorme entered with a .192 average in 56 major league games, and sold-out Citi Field had already erupted before he realized the line drive would easily clear the fence.

+“I think it took a split-second to know,” said Guillorme, who had the home run ball waiting in his locker.
+“I don’t hit many of those.
+It was a great feeling.”

+Mets manager Mickey Callaway said a home run was “toward the end” of his list of potential outcomes for Guillorme in that spot.

+“You just want a good at-bat, whether he makes him throw some pitches, bunt and get on, or single,” Callaway said.
+“But we’ll take the homer.”

-After two more Mets reached against Rodney (0-5), Daniel Hudson relieved.
-He got one out, intentionally walked slugger Pete Alonso, and then Davis hit a drive to deep right field that brought in newcomer Joe Panik for the tiebreaking run.
+After two more Mets reached against Rodney (0-5), manager Dave Martinez went to Hudson.
+The right-hander got one out, intentionally walked slugger Pete Alonso, and then Davis drove an 0-2 pitch to deep right field that brought in newcomer Joe Panik for the tiebreaking run.

-Wilson Ramos, celebrating his 32nd birthday, hit a two-out drive to right-center, but Victor Robles made a leaping catch against the wall to end the inning.
+Wilson Ramos, celebrating his 32nd birthday, followed with a two-out drive to right-center, but Victor Robles made a leaping catch against the wall to end the inning.

-It was the second consecutive blown save for Washington’s bullpen.
+It was the second consecutive blown save for Washington’s bullpen and 22nd this season, tying the Mets for most in the majors.
 Closer Sean Doolittle allowed four runs in the ninth inning of a 7-6 loss Friday night.

+“We’ve got to come back tomorrow and will it,” Martinez said.
+“I told the boys, ‘Hey, we’ve got to will it tomorrow.'”

-Soto hit a two-run drive in the first inning against Noah Syndergaard, and the 2-0 lead held until Davis and Ramos put fervor into Flushing with consecutive solo shots off Patrick Corbin in the fourth.
+Soto hit a two-run drive in the first inning against Noah Syndergaard, and the 2-0 lead held until Davis and Ramos hit consecutive solo shots off Patrick Corbin in the fourth.

 Soto struck again in the eighth against Seth Lugo (5-2), ending the reliever’s string of 14 consecutive scoreless appearances.
 Lugo got two outs to tie the Mets record with 26 consecutive batters retired before Soto hit a no-doubter to right field.